Counting down the Top 10 Players to watch in the Mid-Penn Capital Division

 His incendiary speed, coupled with an ability to cut on a dime, fueled a season that saw him average 26.7 yards per catch after hauling in 18 receptions for 480 yards and five TDs.
 Jackson has a good sense of the ball under the stadium lights and has the hops to win jump balls, whether he’s playing on offense or defense.

-8. Noah Ringes, Line Mountain, LB/RB
+8. Jackson Kauwell, Line Mountain, OL

 7. Karson Engle, Upper Dauphin, OL/DT